plotly/plotly.github.io/_posts/excel/2015-10-16-pie-chart-with-excel.md

 Follow along below to make a pie chart of your own.

-### Step 1 - Upload your Excel data to Plotly's grid
+### Step 1 - Upload your Excel data to Chart Studio

 Open the data file for this tutorial in Excel.
 You can download the file here in
 <a class="link--impt" href="https://www.dropbox.com/s/3h242p30pphiqud/How%20Much%20Money%20do%20You%20Have%20in%20Your%20Savings%20Account_%20copy.xls?raw=1" target="_blank">